 Related Entity (R): any entity that is related to an plan sponsor by common ownership or control and

 - Performs some of the plan sponsor’s management functions under contract or delegation;

 - Furnishes services to Medicare enrollees under an oral or written agreement; or

-NAVITUS MEDICARE PART D COMPLIANCE PROGRAM
+NAVITUS MEDICARE and MEDICAID COMPLIANCE PROGRAMS

-Navitus is committed to meeting the requirements of all applicable laws and regulations of the Medicare Part D programs.
-Our commitment to this is embodied in our standards of conduct titled the “Navitus Code of Conduct”.
-The Code of Conduct is something each Navitus employee commits to uphold in his/her job and these standards are regularly reinforced with employees and Navitus-contracted participating pharmacies and vendors.
+Navitus is committed to meeting the requirements of all applicable laws and regulations of the Medicare Part C and D and Medicaid programs.
+Our commitment to this is embodied in our standards of conduct in which each Navitus employee commits to uphold in his/her job and these standards are regularly reinforced with employees and Navitus-contracted participating pharmacies and Vendors/FDRs.